-One of the most widely-known and also the most important part of an estate plan, a will or trust is the decision as to how the property of the individual drafting it is to be distributed.
-Having a will or trust in your plan will ensure that the assets you left behind will be distributed or disposed of according to your wishes while avoiding probate court costs.
+A Will or Trust are two of the most widely known and also some of the most important parts of an estate plan.
+These document the decision as to how the property of the individual is to be distributed.
+Having a Will or Trust in your plan will ensure that the assets you leave behind will be distributed or disposed of according to your wishes while reducing costs and time.

-It sounds easy enough to draft a will or trust.
+It sounds easy enough to draft a Will or Trust.
 But a lot of people make critical mistakes in doing so.
 This results in unclear disbursements and potential legal battles for your beneficiaries.
-So a will or trust must be written clearly and should be consistent with all bequeathments made outside the will.
+So a Will or Trust must be written clearly and should be consistent with all distributions made outside the Will.

 Designation of Beneficiaries

 Your Will should designate the beneficiaries of your assets clearly so that your estate will be distributed in the manner you want.
 If you are designating beneficiaries who are minors or who are incapacitated, there may need to be a guardian to manage the asset or a Trust.
 If you don’t name a beneficiary, the court will decide to whom your assets will go by following Colorado’s intestate laws.
 These are laws created by the Colorado legislature that decide where and to whom your property is given.

 If you have minor children, more than dictating how your assets and properties should be distributed, your estate plan should also include a guardianship clause.
 This is especially true if you have minor or special needs children.
 It’s important to pick a guardian who will take care of them when you pass.
 Otherwise, the court will solely decide who should care for your children.

 The disposition of last remains tells your personal representative how you wish for your body to be handled after your death, and what funerary or memorial services you request.
 This can help your family or loved ones to decide arrangements more efficiently.